fatimamahate/make_the_grade/README.md

 * Input target (if user hasn't already done so)
 * Check what data is already in the database
 * Input assessment data in a consecutive manner
-* Find out if they have reached/exceeded target.
+* Find out if they have met/exceeded target or if they haven't reached target.

 ## Pre-requisites
 * It is expected from the user that they will be aware of any ID's before they are able to essentially log in to use the system.